Redskins to host first Thanksgiving game in franchise history

 The second Redskins-Giants matchup — and the final regular season game — will be Dec.
 31 in East Rutherford, N.J., according to the New York Post, which tweeted the Giants’ schedule Monday afternoon, ahead of the official announcement.

-Related: Will the Redskins’ offense revolve around Jordan Reed?
-Looks like it already did.
+[Will the Redskins’ offense revolve around Jordan Reed?
+Looks like it already did.]

 The Thanksgiving contest will be New York’s 15th on the holiday, dating from 1926, but its first since 2009 against the Denver Broncos.